DISTRICT 22 HISTORY

 After debate at the 2015 District Conference District 22 on 13 June 2016 was registered as a Public Company Limited by Guarantee – Zonta International District 22 Ltd ( Australian Company Number 612 963 194).

 District 22 has 44 Clubs from Cairns in the North and Mount Isa and Longreach in the west to Lismore in the Northern Rivers of New South Wales.
+We have one District wide E-Club.
+In addition Clubs in the District actively support and sponsor a number of Z Clubs (members are students in High Schools) and Golden Z Clubs (members are students at tertiary institutions).

 The District has more than 1000 active and engaged members including two former International Presidents of Zonta International: Leneen Forde AC who served for the 1990-1992 biennium; and Mary Magee OAM who served for the 2000-2002 biennium.
 Many Zontians from the District have served at the international level either as an elected Director of the Zonta International and Zonta International Foundation Boards or as an appointment to a Zonta International Committee.